judaicadh/legacyexhibits/src/content/docs/reference/the-meaning-of-words.md

   the distinguished tradition of rabbinic learning and lexicography."
 date: "2003"
 hero:
-  title: "The Meaning of Words: Marcus Jastrow and the Making of Rabbinic
+  title: "The Meaning of Words"
+  tagline: "Marcus Jastrow and the Making of Rabbinic Dictionaries"
-    Dictionaries"
-  tagline: test
   image:
     file:  ../../../../src/assets/TheMeaningofWords/babel.jpg
 slug: the-meaning-of-words